F.R.A.S. (weapon): History

 After the start of the Second World War, concerned with the development, research and technical mastery of incendiary mixtures, the Mixture Committee was formed in the second half of the year 1940 by the Director of Fuel Research, Dr. Frank Sturdy Sinnatt.
 The development of material, such as a substitute for rubber, was started in January 1942, in several works, by several members of the committee.

 In early investigative work, the standard component was rubber, being the constituent in several incendiary mixtures.
 Its anomalous viscosity being essential for flamethrower fuel.
 The use of this component deteriorated with the Japanese take over of Malaysia in February 1942.

 The initial results of the development of the thickened fuel turned out to be unsatisfactory but an additive remedied the deficiencies of the gel.
 After this resolution, a special investigation into the manufacture of soaps was carried out, solving the problems of the thickener.

 Work with FRAS gels was then carried out at the Fuel Research Station until fuel production was taken over by the Ministry of Supply.
 The Fuel Research Station continued to serve as an advisor on the industrial scale production and improvement of FRAS and its precursors, of which around 41 million litres were manufactured and used in the European theatre.
+The post-war surplus FRAS was decomposed to produce stearic acid, motor fuel and, to a lesser extent, xylenol.